We work with more than 300 partners to bring you better travel deals

 When is the best time to book flights to Tashkent?

 The price you pay for your flight to Tashkent may vary depending on when you book.
 For the best chance of a lower fare, look to book 60 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.

 Which day is cheapest to fly to Tashkent?

 At the moment, Thursday is the most economical day to take a flight to Tashkent.
 Wednesday is likely to be the most costly.

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the afternoon when visiting Tashkent.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+Generally the prices will increase for flights in the evening as these tend to have higher demand.

 Uzbekistan’s capital is a fantastic place to experience the country’s culture in a nutshell.
 The city is located on the historic Silk Road stretching from China, and thus has long been a site of the rich mingling of different cultures.
 Culture lovers should make sure to pay a visit to the Ilkhom Theatre in the centre of the city, as there is always a show or two on here and plenty of musical concerts and dance based pieces too.
 Independence Square (or Mustakillik Square) is one of the main landmarks in Tashkent, and this spacious and contemporary feeling square is a great place to take a stroll.
 With its elegant blue and white stone exterior, the Teleshayakh Mosque is one of Tashkent’s architectural gems and is certainly well worth a visit.
 And if you want to experience some peace and tranquil greenery right in the heart of the metropolis, then make sure to take a saunter in the Japanese Garden.
 The Uzbekistan State Museum of Applied Art is one of the must-see galleries in this city, whilst the Amir Timur Museum is a really interesting place to while away an afternoon or a couple of hours in the morning.